-Gross domestic product in the euro region (EUGNEMUQ) stagnated in the latest quarter compared with the prior three months, the European Union’s statistics office in Luxembourg said today.
-The German economy, the largest in the 17-nation euro region, expanded 0.5 percent (GRGDPPGQ).
+Gross domestic product in the euro region (EUGNEMUQ:US) stagnated in the latest quarter compared with the prior three months, the European Union’s statistics office in Luxembourg said today.
+The German economy, the largest in the 17-nation euro region, expanded 0.5 percent (GRGDPPGQ:US).

 “Germany saved the euro zone from going into recession although the problems in Europe haven’t really gone away,” said Phil Flynn, vice president of research at PFGBest in Chicago.
 “The dollar has been a safe haven and put downward pressure on the market.”